 Attachments must include two 8½“x11” copies of the appropriate section of a United States Geological Survey (USGS) quadrangle (quad) map that clearly illustrate the location and boundaries of the resource, labeled with the property’s name, MIHP number, and the name of the quadrangle.
 Sections of historic maps and site plans with the location and boundaries of the resource clearly marked are also encouraged.
 For DOEs on archeological sites, USGS quad maps are not required, but detailed site plans are welcome.

 Photographs should include images clearly showing all facades of primary buildings, all accessory buildings and structures, all significant landscape features, and the general landscape and context of the property.
 Photographs must be either traditional black-and-white images prepared in accordance with Standards and Guidelines for Architectural and Historical Investigations in Maryland, or digital images prepared in accordance with Guidelines for Digital Images.
-Traditional black-and-white photographs are the preferred format.
 DOE forms with photographs not meeting these standards may be returned, delaying the Section 106 process.
 Photographs are not required for DOE forms on archeological sites, but preparers have the option of providing photographs with the DOE forms.